- Petra MeierConsortium Director and WS8 LeadGlasgow, UKPetra MeierConsortium Director and WS8 Lead

 - John BrazierWorkstrand 6 Co-InvestigatorSheffield, UKJohn BrazierWorkstrand 6 Co-Investigator

-John is the Dean of the School of Health and Related Research (ScHARR) at the University of Sheffield and Professor of Health Economics.
+John is a Professor of Health Economics in the School of Health and Related Research (ScHARR) at the University of Sheffield.
 John has over 25 years’ experience of conducting economic evaluations of health care interventions for policy makers.
 John was the inaugural Director of the Economic Evaluation Policy Research Unit (EEPRU) which is a joint Sheffield and York Unit funded by the Department of Health in England to undertake applied and methodological research to inform health policy in England.

 John is a Co-Investigator on Workstrand 6, which is focused on Societal Valuations of Cross-Sectoral Outcomes and Equity Implications.